 Sidney Bechet (1897-1959), the only entrant on this list born in the 19th century, was a pivotal figure in the development of jazz and was no doubt a massive influence on the other saxophonists on this list.

-Born and raised in New Orleans, this famous saxophone player and Jazz itself came of age and matured together.
-His improvisational style was one of the first to be recorded and, therefore, served as the de facto saxophone sound for those who would follow him.
+Born and raised in New Orleans, this famous saxophone player came of age and matured alongside jazz itself.
+His improvisational style was one of the first to be recorded and, therefore, served as the de facto saxophone sound for those following him.

 He played alongside Louis Armstrong and appeared on many pivotal early jazz recordings.
 Early in his career, Bechet moved to France and embedded himself in the burgeoning jazz scene in Paris before returning to New York in 1932.
-Later in his life he would return to France permanently.
+Later in his life, he returned to France permanently.

 Check out Bechet on the French tune Si Tu Vois Ma Mare: